Shippable/docs/sources/deploy/deploy-docker-overview.md

 page_title: Deploy to Container Orchestration Platforms
 page_description: How to deploy to Container Orchestration Platforms in Shippable

-# Deploying Docker applications to Container Orchestration Platforms
+# Deploying Docker applications to Container Orchestration Platforms [TODO]

 Docker has made it very easy to package your application in a portable, lightweight container that can be deployed to any cloud.
 The Docker CLI also supports basic commands that let you push the container as an image to a Docker registry and run the container on any machine.